 \subsection{xTAM: Bidirectional Cross-Task Attention Mechanism}

 \definecolor{figgreen}{RGB}{130, 179, 102} \definecolor{figpurple}{RGB}{150, 115, 166}

 Building upon recent works demonstrating task interactions \cite{standley2020tasks}, our module seeks to capture the shared pair-wise task knowledge while preserving their exclusive (non-shared) knowledge.
-Our intuition is that we can exploit features from pairs of tasks denoted $(i, j)$ and self-discover the interactions from their correlation matrices for either directional interaction: $\dir{i}{j}$ and $\dir{j}{i}$. \cref{fig:xtam} illustrates our xTAM component which helps knowledge distillation between tasks, taking as input the task features $(f_i, f_j)$ and returning the corresponding \textit{directional features} for the other task, \ie $(f_{\dir{j}{i}}, f_{\dir{i}{j}})$.
+Our intuition is that we can exploit features from pairs of tasks denoted $(i, j)$ and self-discover the interactions from their correlation matrices for either directional interaction: $\dir{i}{j}$ and $\dir{j}{i}$. \cref{fig:xtam} illustrates our xTAM component which distils the knowledge between tasks, taking as input the task features $(f_i, f_j)$ and returning the \textit{directional features} for the other task, \ie $(f_{\dir{j}{i}}, f_{\dir{i}{j}})$.

-For ease of speech we describe the directional $\text{xTAM}_{\dir{j}{i}}$ where task $j$ helps task $i$, but emphasize that xTAM, {being bidirectional}, is made of both $\text{xTAM}_{\dir{j}{i}}$ and $\text{xTAM}_{\dir{i}{j}}$.
+For ease of speech we describe the directional $\text{xTAM}_{\dir{j}{i}}$ where task $j$ helps task $i$, but emphasize that xTAM being bidirectional, is made of both $\text{xTAM}_{\dir{j}{i}}$ and $\text{xTAM}_{\dir{i}{j}}$.